Aslacton Parish Land

-Aslacton Parish Land is a 4.4 ha biological Site of Special Scientific Interest west of Long Stratton in Norfolk.
+Aslacton Parish Land is a 4.4 ha biological Site of Special Scientific Interest west of Long Stratton in Norfolk, England.

 This site has wet and dry unimproved meadows with a rich flora.
 Uncommon species include marsh arrowgrass, yellow rattle, fragrant orchid, common butterwort and adder's tongue.
 Snipe often breed there.

 The site is private land with no public access.